flatroofingsussex/flatroofingsussex.github.io/services.md

                 <div class="sixteen columns">
                     <div class="jx-section-title-1">
-					   					<div class="jx-title jx-uppercase mb40">Our Services</div>
+					   					<h1>Our Services</h1>
                     </div>
                     <p>
                         We are proud to offer over 40 years’ experience in flat roofing and specialise in mastic asphalt and three-layer, built-up felt roofing, which are both proven products going back over 100 years.
 We also include fascia guttering and tile repairs for both domestic and commercial clients.
-As one of the only specialists in mastic asphalt throughout the Sussex and London area, our expert team offers a high quality, competitively priced service that delivers on time, every time. <a href="/contact-us.html">Get in touch with us</a> today for a no obligation quote on the following services:
+As one of the only specialists in mastic asphalt throughout the Sussex and London area, our expert team offers a high quality, competitively priced service that delivers on time, every time. <a href="/contact-us/">Get in touch with us</a> today for a no obligation quote on the following services:
                     </p>
                 </div>